Cody Regional Health Rehabilitation Programs

 that can result from a medical condition even after the short-term treatment

-In rehabilitation, you work one-on-one with a medical professional and
+has finished.
+In rehabilitation, you work one-on-one with physical, occupational

-create a personalized therapy program.
-Our rehab programs are available
+or speech therapist and create a personalized therapy program.
+Our rehab

-for inpatients, long-term care, home health, and outpatient services.
+programs are available for patients in long-term care, home health, and

-We are the only therapy provider in Cody that offers physical, occupational,
+outpatient services.
+We are the only therapy provider in Cody that offers

-and speech therapies under one roof in one setting.
+physical, occupational, and speech therapies under one roof.

 Creating Your Rehab Program